huntdatacenter/docs/docs/govern-science/compliance/certificates.md

 SoA is a central document in our certification audits, and it guides Data controllers to quickly asses which controls they should expect to be in place to safeguard their data.

-In short, we state applicability for a total of 149 controls derived from [ISO 27002](https://www.iso.org/standard/54533.html) (general information security), [ISO 27017](https://www.iso.org/standard/43757.html) (cloud security), and [ISO 27701](https://www.iso.org/standard/71670.html) (privacy information management system).
+In short, we state applicability for controls derived from [ISO 27002](https://www.iso.org/standard/54533.html) (general information security), [ISO 27017](https://www.iso.org/standard/43757.html) (cloud security), and [ISO 27701](https://www.iso.org/standard/71670.html) (privacy information management system).

-To ease the readability, we have included the control's implementation status and a comment where applicable.
+To ease the readability, we have included the control's implementation status and comments where applicable.